 - Permanent marks on your criminal record

-- Vehicle seizure, and
+- Vehicle seizure

 - Social and professional implications